gdsge/gdsge/README.md

 GDSGE is released under the Apache License, Version 2.0,  which is available at http://www.apache.org/licenses/LICENSE-2.0.
 In short, this license allows you to use, compose and distribute the GDSGE compiler or generated codes freely.
 However, it is requested that the companion paper be cited:

-**Dan Cao, Wenlan Luo, Guangyu Nie, Global DSGE models, Review of Economic Dynamics, 2023.
+**Dan Cao, Wenlan Luo, and Guangyu Nie (2023).
+Global DSGE models.
+Review of Economic Dynamics, forthcoming.
 Available at: https://www.sciencedirect.com/science/article/pii/S1094202523000017**

 GDSGE relies on the following external libraries, with their licenses described below and attached under folder licenses/: